 Where and how do I enter the building?

-You will enter the building through the Reinberger entrance adjacent to the CHC Parking Lot located off Magnolia Drive.
-The East Boulevard entrance will be closed at this time.
+You may enter the building through the Reinberger entrance adjacent to the CHC Parking Lot located off Magnolia Drive.
+You may also enter from the main doors located off of East Boulevard.

 Wayfinding signage and staff will assist visitors in navigating their experience.

 Is my ticket valid all day?
 Am I able to leave and return?

 Your ticket is valid all day, and you are able to leave and return on the same day only.